YubicoLabs/WebAuthnKit/README.md

 ✅  One AWS Lambda Function (Yubico Java WebAuthn Server Library) as the WebAuthn Relying Party library.

-✅  One Amazon RDS Database - Aurora Serverless (MySQL compatible database used to store user credential attributes.
+✅  One Amazon RDS Database - Aurora Serverless (MySQL compatible database used to store user credential attributes).

 ✅  One Amazon API Gateway as our RESTful API endpoint.